Chericehere/TN-State-Parks-and-Population/README.md

 * What parks are most and least popular?
 * What are the features in these parks that could contribute to these rankings?
 * Were there actually more guests to Tennessee's parks in recent years?
-* Were the parks slowly becoming more popular in relation to Tennessee's population growth or could the attendance be attributed to COVID-19 regulations
+* Were the parks slowly becoming more popular in relation to Tennessee's population growth or could the attendance be attributed to COVID-19 regulations?

 [This presentation summarizes my findings.](https://public.tableau.com/app/profile/cherice1744/viz/TN-Parks-and-Population/Story)